Elastic therapeutic tape: Effectiveness

 In August 2012, science journalist Brian Dunning reports in "Kinesio Tape: The Evidence" that positive studies of the tape are the result of people being deceived by a "stage magician's trick" – which he describes in detail – that is used to fool subjects into thinking strength or flexibility is being affected, when they are not.
 He reports that kinesio tape is claimed to be good for a plethora of issues including "pain management, injury treatment, injury prevention, enhanced performance, increased range of motion, and just about anything else an athlete might want."
 He concludes: "It sounds like a miracle – one simple product that does everything you can imagine.
 In short, a textbook snake oil product."

 A 2012 meta analysis found that the efficacy of elastic therapeutic tape in pain relief was trivial, because no reviewed study found clinically important results.
 The tape "may have a small beneficial role in improving strength, range of motion in certain injured cohorts, and force sense error compared with other elastic tapes, but further studies are needed to confirm these findings".

-The same article concluded: "KT had some substantial effects on muscle activity, but it was unclear whether these changes were beneficial or harmful.
+The article concluded: "KT had some substantial effects on muscle activity, but it was unclear whether these changes were beneficial or harmful.
 In conclusion, there was little quality evidence to support the use of KT over other types of elastic taping in the management or prevention of sports injuries."

 A 2014 meta analysis looked at quality of studies, along with overall population effect, and suggested that studies of lower quality are more likely to report beneficial effects of elastic therapeutic taping, thus indicating the perceived effect of using kinesio taping is not real.
 It also suggested that applying elastic therapeutic tape, "to facilitate muscular contraction has no, or only negligible, effects on muscle strength".

 A 2015 meta analysis found that the taping provided more pain relief than no treatment at all, but was not better than other treatment approaches in patients with chronic pain.
 The same meta analysis did not find any significant changes in disability as a result of taping.